Mariners vs. Blue Jays Player Props Betting Odds

-Sportsbooks have set player props for Vladimir Guerrero Jr., Jarred Kelenic and others when the Toronto Blue Jays host the Seattle Mariners at Rogers Centre on Saturday at 3:07 PM ET.
+Jarred Kelenic and Matt Chapman are among the players with prop bets on the table when the Seattle Mariners and the Toronto Blue Jays meet at Rogers Centre on Sunday (starting at 1:37 PM ET).

 Bet on this matchup or its props with DraftKings!